faruknane/ILDynamics/README.md

 ## Features

-### Generation Dynamically Created Static Methods
+### Method Generation
-- Dynamic Method Creation
+- Dynamic Method Generation
-- Parameter and Variable Definition anywhere
+- Parameter and Variable Definitions anywhere
 - Reference Types
 - Reference Operator
 - Instance/Static Method Calls

-### Cloning Methods by Applying Filtering
+### Cloning Methods
-Method cloning is possible with ILDynamics library.
+Method cloning is possible by **applying filters** with ILDynamics library.
 #### Filters
 - **NoFilter:** Copies the current IL Code, no filter is applied.
 - **MethodCallSwapper:** Swaps some method calls in a method with other methods specified.